Grey Owl: Second tour of Great Britain (1937)

-Grey Owl arrived in England in October 1937, accompanied by his third wife, Yvonne, who proved to be a stabilizing influence.
+Grey Owl arrived in England in late September, 1937, accompanied by his third wife, Yvonne, who proved to be a stabilizing influence.
+The tour kicked off with several weeks of lectures in London and then went on the road throughout Great Britain from the end of October to mid-December.
 Donald B. Smith described the second tour as his "Greatest Triumph".
 (Note: In Donald B. Smith's words:

 After perfecting his Indian story-teller role during a thirty-year period, he performed superbly.
 The achievement is all the more remarkable when one considers that he made up his performance as he went along.
 And yet, in Ken Conibear's words, "each was so different from its predecessor that night after night I abandoned what I had planned to do while he talked and simply sat in the wings and listened, rapt."
 Each talk had the same elements, "the dry humour, the self-belittlement, the exaggerations necessary to give present impact to distant reality, the glorification of Indians and the Canadian North, and the final plea for understanding and compassion".